avermeulen/pet-walk-survey/readme.md

 ### Global variables

-There are some global variables `catsSpotted` and `dogsSpotted` that makes it hard if not impossible to write contained focussed Unit Tests that are independent of each other.
+There are some global variables `catsSpotted` and `dogsSpotted` that makes it hard if not impossible to write contained focussed Unit Tests that are not interfering with of each other.